moonmaster9000/mix.coffee/SPEC.markdown

 # mix.coffee

-A simple library for mixing properties into your javascript probjects.
-This is similar to "include" and "extend" in ruby land.
+A simple library for mixing properties into your javascript objects and prototypes.
+This is similar to the "extend" keyword in ruby land, except notably less awesome.

 ## Installation

-Use the "downloads" tab on the Github page for this project to download a release.
+This library is available as:

-If you use Rails 3.1, you can include the "mix" gem into your project's Gemfile:
+* a node package ("mix")

-    gem 'mix'
+* a rails 3.1 engine gem for use within the asset pipeline ("mix")

-The engine includes the "mix" coffeescript library as an asset that you can use in your asset pipeline.
+* a standalone javascript file (see the "Downloads" tab)

 ## Tutorial